Council Plan - Corporate Theme: Organisation

 We will monitor our success through:

-- Developing and improving the workforce planning approach across the Council, ensuring we have appropriate staffing and skills in place to deliver services;
+- Continue to develop and improve the workforce planning approach across the Council, ensuring we have appropriate staffing and skills in place to deliver services;

 - Identifying and developing our high performers;